Goldberries1180/The-Fellowship-of-the-Code-2026/artifacts/artifact-5/artifact-5-integration-extension.md

 candidate, echoing Caradhras in SC-5 — but every option either introduced a *new* capability instead of deepening SC-1, or added network and error-handling complexity out of proportion to the value it returned.
-Chart.js instead changes how the resource state is *read*: the journey-readiness ring and the live bars turn a set of raw counts into an at-a-glance judgement of preparedness.
+Chart.js instead changes how the resource state is *read*: the journey-readiness ring turns a set of raw counts into an at-a-glance judgement of preparedness.
 That is exactly the "make low levels visible before they become critical" intent of SC-1 — the extension deepens the capability rather than bolting a new one onto it.